RedditRecs

 Reddit Icon

-Academane • 28 days ago
+Academane • about 2 months ago

 If you just want one, get a decent coffee burr that can do fine & coarse.
 Might cost more but you won’t hate your first latte or espresso.
 If I had to pick: Baratza Encore or Breville Smart Grinder Pro.